-Red meat and livestock exports (including co-products) increased 11% from 2016-17 to total \$14.6 billion in 2020-21.
-This is due to significant herd and flock rebuilding, which tightened supply of livestock and therefore red meat availability to international markets - ultimately placing downward pressure on overall volumes (Figure 36) (IHS Markit, Comtrade).
+Red meat and livestock exports (including co-products) decreased 22% from 2019-20 to total \$14.6 billion in 2020-21.
+This is due to significant herd and flock rebuilding, which tightened the supply of livestock and therefore red meat available to international markets - ultimately this placed downward pressure on overall volumes (Figure 36) (IHS Markit, Comtrade).

-- Australia's red meat and livestock exports occur in three primary forms: meat, meat co-products and further processed products, and livestock. - In 2020-21, the value of chilled and frozen meat accounted for nearly 80% of total meat and livestock exports at \$13 billion, with live sheep and cattle exports accounting for 10% at \$1.5 billion.
-Co-products and further processed exports accounted for the other 10%, valued at \$1.9 billion (Figure 36) (IHS Markit, Comtrade).
+- Australia's red meat and livestock exports occur in three primary forms: meat, meat co-products and further processed products, and livestock. - In 2020-21, the value of chilled and frozen meat accounted for nearly 80% of total meat and livestock exports at \$13 billion, with live sheep and cattle exports accounting for \$1.6 billion.
+(Figure 36) (Ernst & Young, IBISWorld).